 Crude Oil Price, Chart, and Analysis

-For a list of all market-moving data releases and events see the DailyFX Economic Calendar
+For all market-moving economic data and events, see the DailyFX calendar.

 We typically take a contrarian view to crowd sentiment, and the fact traders are net-long suggests Oil – US Crude prices may continue to fall.
 Traders are further net-long than yesterday and last week, and the combination of current sentiment and recent changes gives us a stronger Oil – US Crude-bearish contrarian trading bias.

 What is your view on Crude Oil – bullish or bearish??
 You can let us know via the form at the end of this piece or you can contact the author via Twitter @nickcawley1.